diego-taquiri/nanoGPT-DNA/README.md

 - **Improved Stability**: Compared to earlier experimental rounds, this training setup is more robust, aided by conservative hyperparameter tuning and greater batch size.

-- **Peaks in Loss**: During training on repetitive sequences of the genome, the loss occasionally drops to zero.
-This indicates potential overfitting or memorization of these repetitive patterns, a phenomenon worth investigating in future iterations.
+- **Optimized Data Loading**: Perhaps the most significant improvement came from refactoring the DataLoader to train on curated BED-defined genomic regions.
+By excluding gaps and unmappable regions, we achieved better training stability and memory efficiency.

-This result aligns with similar efforts in DNA language modeling, such as the Nucleotide Transformer, and provides a promising foundation for further evaluations.
+This result aligns with similar efforts in DNA language modeling, such as the Hyena DNA model, and provides a promising foundation for further evaluations.
 Future assessments will involve benchmarks like DART-Eval.

 ## Why nanoGPT-DNA?